kearutherford/BerkeleyForestsAnalytics/README.md

 ### Inputs <a name="str-input"></a>

 1.  `data` A dataframe or tibble.
 Each row must be an observation of an individual tree.
+Must have at least these columns (column names are exact):

-2.  `site` Must be a character variable (column) in the provided dataframe or tibble.
+    - **site:** Must be a character variable.
 Describes the broader location or forest where the data were collected.

-3.  `plot` Must be a character variable (column) in the provided dataframe or tibble.
+    - **plot:** Must be a character variable.
 Identifies the plot in which the individual tree was measured.

-4.  `exp_factor` Must be a numeric variable (column) in the provided dataframe or tibble.
+    - **exp_factor:** Must be a numeric variable.
 The expansion factor specifies the number of trees per hectare (or per acre) that a given plot tree represents.

-5.  `dbh` Must be a numeric variable (column) in the provided dataframe or tibble.
+    - **dbh:** Must be a numeric variable.
 Provides the diameter at breast height (DBH) of the individual tree in either centimeters or inches.

-6.  `ht` Default is set to “ignore”, which indicates that tree heights were not taken.
-If heights were taken, it can be set to a numeric variable (column) in the provided dataframe or tibble, providing the height of the individual tree in either meters or feet.
+    - **ht:** Must be a numeric variable.
+Provides the height of the individual tree in either meters or feet.
+This column is OPTIONAL.

-7.  `units` Not a variable (column) in the provided dataframe or tibble.
+2.  `units` Not a variable (column) in the provided dataframe or tibble.
     Specifies (1) whether the dbh and ht variables were measured using metric (centimeters and meters) or imperial (inches and feet) units; (2) whether the expansion factor is in metric (stems per